BuoyantIO/service-mesh-academy/certificates-with-vault/README.md

     | base64 -d | inspect_cert
 ```

-Not a self-signed cert!
+Not a self-signed cert, good!
 And here's the info for the trust anchor again:

 ```bash
 #@immed